-- Relax normal low-cholesterol and other dietary restrictions.
+- Relax any low-cholesterol and other dietary restrictions.
 Gaining weight or maintaining your weight is more important than avoiding extra fat and sugar.

-- If food tastes bland, use seasoning, i.e. herbs, lemon, lime, ginger, garlic, soy sauce, honey, chilli, pepper, Worcestershire sauce or pickles.
+- If food tastes bland, use seasoning, e.g. herbs, lemon, lime, ginger, garlic, honey, chilli, pepper, Worcestershire sauce, soy sauce or pickles.

 - Some drinks may taste different or be off-putting because of the smell or texture.
-Choose non-alcoholic alternatives or try a milkshake, fresh juice or hot chocolate.
+Choose milkshakes, fresh juice, hot chocolate and other non-alcoholic drinks.

 - Choose cold food or food at room temperature without a strong smell.